-- 7.5.6 The CAB shall issue fishery certificates with a maximum validity period of 5 years from the issue date. - 7.5.7 The fishery certificate shall contain: - 7.5.7.1 A statement confirming that the fishery conforms to the MSC Fisheries Standard and that the fishery is well-managed and sustainable. - 7.5.7.2 The scope of the certified fishery, including: - a.
-The Unit(s) of Certification. - b.
-The point at which fish and fish products may enter a Chain of Custody. - c.
-The entities or categories of entities that are entitled to use the certificate to enter fish from the certified fishery into certified chains of custody. - i.
-Alternatively the certificate may specify where this information is included in the Fishery Certificate Statement or the Public Certification Report. - d.
-The details of inseparable or practicably inseparable (IPI) catches eligible to enter further certified chains of custody. - e.
-The date of expiry. - 7.5.8 The CAB shall inform the certified fishery that it has the right to claim the fishery is a "well-managed and sustainable fishery", in accordance with the MSC Fisheries Standard. - 7.5.8.1 Further claims made about the fishery shall be in accordance with rules established by MSCI.
+- 7.5.6 The CAB shall issue fishery certificates with a maximum validity period of 5 years from the issue date. - 7.5.7 The fishery certificate shall contain: - a.
+A statement confirming that the fishery conforms to the MSC Fisheries Standard and that the fishery is well managed and sustainable. - b.
+The scope of the certified fishery, including: - i.
+The Unit(s) of Certification. - ii.
+The point at which fish and fish products may enter a Chain of Custody. - iii.
+The entities or categories of entities that are entitled to use the certificate to enter fish from the certified fishery into certified Chains of Custody. - A. Alternatively, the certificate may specify where this information is included in the Fishery Certificate Statement or the Public Certification Report. - iv.
+The details of inseparable or practicably inseparable (IPI) catches eligible to enter further certified Chains of Custody. - v.
+The date of expiry. - 7.5.8 The CAB shall inform the certified fishery that it has the right to claim the fishery is a "well managed and sustainable fishery", in accordance with the MSC Fisheries Standard. - 7.5.8.1 Further claims made about the fishery shall be in accordance with rules established by MSCI.